During the last week of 2019, 9 Bills were passed that legalized Online Gambling – this included online slots, table games, poker and bingo.

-- Horse racing pari-mutuel betting permitted and offered.
+- Horse racing in the form of pari-mutuel betting is permitted and offered.

 - Charitable gaming in the form of casino style events must register for a “Millionaire” license.
 Gambling parties or bingo nights are permitted through strict regulation by the Michigan Gaming Control Board.
 Michigan is only one of a few US States that strong regulates charitable gaming.

 - Social gaming is illegal and is strictly enforced against Players and Organizers.
 Penalties have been known to be charged for organizers of illegal gambling ring activities.